AsavariD/Notion-Recipe-Generator/README.md

   "messages": [
     {
       "role": "user",
-      "content": "Add a new recipe with peas, onion, rice and capsicum" }
+      "content": "Add a new recipe with mushroom, onion, capsicum and rice" }
   ],
   "stream": false,